ihy123/ssdp-connect/README.md

-# ssdp-discovery
+# ssdp-connect
-is a simple library for SSDP discovery.
-I made it to connect application instances in a local network.
+is a simple library for connecting application instances in the local network through SSDP discovery.

 `Tested on Windows`

 ## Building